Contagious McKean-Vlasov systems with heterogeneous impact and exposure

-Naturally, if $\varpi$ is supported on a finite set of indexing vectors, then \eqref{CMV1} consists, in effect, only of a finite number of mean-field particles, but one should still think of it as there being an infinitude of identical particles of $k$ different types, where the values that $\varpi$ assigns to their indexing vectors give the proportions of the different types (see Section \ref{sec:multi-type} for details of this case).
+Naturally, if $\varpi$ is supported on a finite set of indexing vectors, then \eqref{CMV1} consists, in effect, only of a finite number of mean-field particles, but one should still think of it as there being an infinitude of identical particles for each `type', where the values that $\varpi$ assign to the indexing vectors give the proportions of these types (see also Remark \ref{sec:multi-type} below and \cite{NS18}).

 The strength with which a given `infinitesimal' mean-field particle $X_{u,v}$ feels the impact of another one, say $X_{\hat{u},\hat{v}}$, is specified by the value $\kappa(\hat{u},v)\geq 0$, modelling an `exposure' of $X_{u,v}(t)$ to the probability of $X_{\hat{u},\hat{v}}$ being absorbed by time $t$.
-This is the nature of the \emph{contagious} element in this system: a higher likelihood of absorption for any given $X_{\hat{u},\hat{v}}$ puts downward pressure on the likelihood of absorption for $X_{u,v}$ in proportion to $\kappa(\hat{u},v)\geq0$, and likewise throughout the system, in turn forming a positive feedback loop.
+This is the nature of the \emph{contagious} element in this system: a higher likelihood of absorption for any given $X_{\hat{u},\hat{v}}$ puts upward pressure on the likelihood of absorption for $X_{u,v}$ in proportion to $\kappa(\hat{u},v)\geq0$, and likewise throughout the system, in turn forming a positive feedback loop.
 Notice that, for a given particle $X_{u,v}$, the vector $v$ influences only its exposure to impacts from other particles, while the vector $u$ influences only how it impacts the other particles (but, of course, the full exposure and impact depends also on the indexing vectors of all the other particles).
 This decomposition highlights why it is natural to work with a \emph{pair} of indexing vectors, and we will further exploit this structure below.

 While we did not specify it, for the above interpretation of the contagious element, we were implicitly assuming that the functions $t\mapsto g_{u,v}(t)$ are all non-negative and that the map $x\mapsto F(x)$ is both non-negative and increasing.
 That way, the effect of an increasing probability of absorption is always to decrease the `healthiness' of each mean-field particle.
 The precise assumptions for the various parameters are presented in the next subsection: see Assumptions \ref{uv_assump}, \ref{MV_assump}, and \ref{X0_assump}.